Incendo/cloud-docs/docs/cloud-v2.md

 **CommandContainer priorities ([#583](https://github.com/Incendo/cloud/pull/583))**
 `@CommandContainer` may not have a priority specified which determines the order in which the containers are initialized.

+**Allow for a different class loader when parsing command containers** This fixes issues with platforms that use custom class loaders for plugins.

 ### Kotlin

 **Support default values ([#511](https://github.com/Incendo/cloud/pull/511))**